 Limited focus on specific hazards

-While ISO 45001 provides a comprehensive framework for OH&S management, it may not fully address specific hazards or risks that are unique to an organization or industry.
+While ISO 45001 provides a comprehensive framework for OH&S management, it may not fully address specific hazards or risks.
+These are often unique to an organization or industry.

 High costs

-Implementing and maintaining an ISO management system can be costly, including expenses related to training, documentation, and third-party audits.
+In reality, organizations incur significant costs when they implement and maintain an ISO management system, including expenses for training, documentation, and third-party audits.

 Overreliance on the standard

 It is a framework for OH&S management, but it should not be viewed as a substitute for a risk assessment or safety program.
-Organizations should ensure they are not relying solely on the standard to mitigate risks and protect their employees.
+Above all, organizations must avoid relying solely on the standard to mitigate risks and protect their employees.

 Difficulty in measuring and monitoring progress

-While ISO 45001 requires organizations to establish measurable objectives and targets for OH&S performance, it can be difficult to effectively measure and monitor progress.
+Although ISO 45001 requires organizations to establish measurable objectives and targets for OH&S performance, many struggle to measure and monitor progress effectively.

 Limited scope of certification

-ISO 45001 certification is specific to a location and scope, such as a facility or a specific business unit, and does not cover other locations or activities of the organization.
+To start, ISO 45001 certification applies to a specific location and scope, such as a facility or a specific business unit.
+Consequently, it does not cover other locations or activities of the organization.

-All in all, ISO 45001 can provide a strong foundation for OH&S management, but organizations should be aware of the potential pitfalls and take steps to address them.
-It’s essential to have a proper risk assessment, training, and a clear plan for ongoing monitoring, and continuous improvement.
+Overall, ISO 45001 lays a strong foundation for managing occupational health and safety.
+Therefore, organizations must identify potential pitfalls and actively take steps to correct them.
+Finally, they must perform proper risk assessments, deliver targeted training, and follow a clear plan for ongoing monitoring and continuous improvement.

 Key KPIs for ISO 45001